 One of the causes of gum pain is burns.
-Sometimes you may burn your gums with hot foods like pizza or coffee and forget about the accident and later feel pain in the burned area.
+Sometimes you may burn your gums with hot foods such as pizza or coffee and forget about the accident, and then later feel pain in the burned area.

 If you don't continue to irritate the burn with hot foods or aggressive brushing, the gum tissue will usually heal within 10 days to two weeks.

 One of the common causes of gum pain is mouth ulcersThese painful sores can develop anywhere inside the mouth, including the gums, and often have a white center with red edges.

 These sores are not contagious and often recur over time.
 A single sore may appear in only one area of your gums, or multiple sores may appear at the same time all over your mouth.

 The cause of the sores is still unknown, but sometimes there may be bacterial or viral involvement, and people with some autoimmune diseases are more likely to develop gum problems caused by mouth sores.

 If you have persistent pain, swelling, or sores in your gums that lasts longer than two weeks, make an appointment with your dentist for a full diagnosis and treatment recommendation.

 Chemotherapy can have one of the causes of gum pain due to a number of unpleasant side effects including a feeling of bleeding and swollen gums, which many people who undergofor chemotherapy Cancer from inflammation of the gingival mucous membranes, causing painful ulcers on the gums and all over the mouth.

-The use of cigarettes and other tobacco products can be extremely harmful to the gums and one of the main causes of gum pain is for peoplemore vulnerable For gum disease are people who smoke.
+The use of cigarettes and other tobacco products can be very harmful to the gums and one of the main causes of gum pain is for peoplemore vulnerable For gum disease are people who smoke.